 Each team is provided with skills development and coaching

-Graduating teams are supported to scale up successful responses to the Lab challenge
+Graduating teams are supported to test and scale up successful responses to the Lab challenge

 Based on factors outside their direct control, people with diabetes experience systematic, unfair and avoidable differences in their diabetes, the care and treatment they receive and the opportunities they have to lead healthy lives.